JeffRMoore/async-benchmark-runner/README.md

 The results will be saved to a unique json file in the `benchmark-results` folder.
 The result location can be changed with a `--result-dir` parameter.
+This location can be changed by specifying an alternate location with via the `--suite` parameter.

 A result report will be output:

 ```